What is the gst withholding tax in covneyacing property purchases and sales?

 The payment of GST on purchase of certain real property provisions of the Taxation Administration Act 1953 are in force from 1 July 2018 and apply to all transactions which settle after that date.

-Essentially Purchasers are required to withhold the GST and remit it to the commissioner on the purchase of new residential premises or potential residential land.
+Essentially if you are buying a new house or property, you are required to withhold the GST and remit it to the Australian Taxation Office on the purchase of new residential premises that have not been sold before or potential residential land.
 The amount to be withheld is 1/11th of the purchase price, or if the margin scheme applies 7% of the purchase price.
+This is if the vendor does not provide you or your legal representative with a GST Withholding Notice.
+For more information on what properties are subject to this scheme, click here.

-The Vendor must notify the Purchaser whether or not they are required to withhold an amount on settlement.
+As a Vendor, you must notify the Purchaser or their legal representative, whether or not they are required to withhold the GST amount on settlement.
 This is done by completing a GST Withholding Notice.
-A GST Withholding Notice will advise the Purchaser of whether it needs to withhold GST, and if so, the amount and means of payment.
+A GST Withholding Notice will advise the Purchaser of whether they need to withhold GST, and if so, the amount and means of payment.

 Where a withholding obligation exists, the Purchaser must withhold the relevant amount at settlement and pay it to the ATO without delay.
 The Purchaser is required to complete a GST Property Settlement Withholding Notification Form prior to settlement at which time the Purchaser will receive a payment reference number, and a payment slip allowing payment to be made.